New Lower Bounds for Optimal Horoball Packing Density in Hyperbolic $n$-space for $6 \leq n \leq 9$: Background

 There are non-compact Coxeter simplices in $\overline{\mathbb{H}}^n$ with ideal vertices on $\partial \mathbb{H}^n$, however only for dimensions $2 \leq n \leq 9$; furthermore, only a finite number exist in dimensions $n \geq 3$.
 Johnson {\it et al.} \cite{JKRT} found the volumes of all Coxeter simplices in hyperbolic $n$-space.
 Such simplices are the most elementary building blocks of hyperbolic manifolds, the volume of which is an important topological invariant.

 In $n$-dimensional space $X$ of constant curvature $(n \geq 2)$, define the simplicial density function $d_n(r)$ to be the density of $n+1$ mutually tangent balls of radius $r$ in the simplex spanned by their centers.
 L.~Fejes T\'oth and H.~S.~M.~Coxeter conjectured that the packing density of balls of radius $r$ in $X$ cannot exceed $d_n(r)$.
 Rogers \cite{Ro64} proved this conjecture in Euclidean space $\mathbb{E}^n$.
-The $2$-dimensional spherical case was settled by L.~Fejes T\'oth \cite{FTL}, and B\"or\"oczky \cite{B78}, who proved the following extension: \begin{theorem}[K.~B\"or\"oczky] In an $n$-dimensional space of constant curvature, consider a packing of spheres of radius $r$.
+The $2$-dimensional spherical case was settled by L.~Fejes T\'oth \cite{FTL}, and B\"or\"oczky \cite{B78} gave a proof for the extension: \begin{theorem}[K.~B\"or\"oczky] In an $n$-dimensional space of constant curvature, consider a packing of spheres of radius $r$.
 In the case of spherical space, assume that $r<\frac{\pi}{4}$.
-Then the density of each sphere in its Dirichlet--Voronoi cell cannot exceed the density of $n+1$ spheres of radius $r$ mutually touching one another with respect to the simplex spanned by their centers. \end{theorem} In hyperbolic 3-space, the monotonicity of $d_3(r)$ was proved by B\"or\"oczky and Florian in \cite{B--F64}; in \cite{Ma99} Marshall showed that for sufficiently large $n$, function $d_n(r)$ is strictly increasing in variable $r$.
+Then the density of each sphere in its Dirichlet--Voronoi cell cannot exceed the density of $n+1$ spheres of radius $r$ mutually touching one another with respect to the simplex spanned by their centers. \end{theorem}

+In hyperbolic 3-space, the monotonicity of $d_3(r)$ was proved by B\"or\"oczky and Florian in \cite{B--F64}; in \cite{Ma99} Marshall showed that for sufficiently large $n$, function $d_n(r)$ is strictly increasing in variable $r$.
 Kellerhals \cite{K98} showed $d_n(r)<d_{n-1}(r)$, and that in cases considered by Marshall the local density of each ball in its Dirichlet--Voronoi cell is bounded above by the simplicial horoball density $d_n(\infty)$.
+Theorem \ref{t:Boroczky} is extended to the horoball case in \cite[\S 6]{B78} as a remark.

 The simplicial packing density upper bound $d_3(\infty) = (1+\frac{1}{2^2}-\frac{1}{4^2}-\frac{1}{5^2}+\frac{1}{7^2}+\frac{1}{8^2}--++\dots)^{-1} = 0.85327\dots$ cannot be achieved by packing regular balls, instead it is realized by horoball packings of $\overline{\mathbb{H}}^3$, the regular ideal simplex tiles $\overline{\mathbb{H}}^3$.
 More precisely, the centers of horoballs in $\partial\overline{\mathbb{H}}^3$ lie at the vertices of the ideal regular Coxeter simplex tiling with Schl\"afli symbol $[3,3,6]$.